William Lawson (explorer)

-William Lawson (2 June 1774 – 16 June 1850) was a British soldier, explorer, land owner, grazier and politician.
-In 1800, he migrated to Sydney, New South Wales, and in 1819, he became the commandant of the Bathurst, New South Wales region, and in 1843, he became a member of the New South Wales Parliament.
+William Lawson, MLC (2 June 1774 – 16 June 1850) was a British soldier, explorer, land owner, grazier and politician.
+In 1800, he migrated to Sydney, New South Wales, and from 1819, he served as the commandant of the Bathurst, New South Wales region, and from 1843, he served as a member of the New South Wales Parliament.

-In 1813, he pioneered the first successful crossing of the Blue Mountains by British colonists, along with Gregory Blaxland and William Wentworth, and they discovered inland pastures that fuelled the colony's economic growth thereafter.
+In 1813, Lawson pioneered the first successful crossing of the Blue Mountains by British colonists, along with Gregory Blaxland and William Wentworth, and they discovered inland pastures that fuelled the colony's economic growth thereafter.

 Early years

 Lawson was born in Finchley, Middlesex, England.
 He was the son of John Lawson and his second wife Hannah Summers.
 His father owned a successful chandler business, and he was a descendant of the Scottish Lawson family of Cairnmuir House in the Pentland Hills of Edinburgh, Scotland.

 Lawson was educated in London and trained as a surveyor.
 He decided to join the British Army and purchased a commission in the New South Wales Corps as an ensign for £300 in 1799.
 He received orders to transfer to Sydney, arriving there in November 1800.